alanng10/class-lang/Docue/Article/Single/a.md

 The call can be passed with argue that is any type of ref.
 The call argue list count is not declared.
 The call argue list type is not declared.
-The call return type is not declared.
+The call result type is not declared.
-The call return type is Int type.
+The call result type is Int type.